kiegroup/droolsjbpm-integration/kie-server-parent/kie-server-router/README.md

 KIE Server Router
 ==========================

-## TSL support
+## TLS support
-To start the router with TSL support, start it with following command:
+To start the router with TLS support, start it with following command:
 ```
 java -Dorg.kie.server.router.tls.keystore=PATH_TO_YOUR_KEYSTORE
      -Dorg.kie.server.router.tls.keystore.password=YOUR_KEYSTORE_PASSWD